 Charlie Maybee is a music and dance artist hailing from Woodbridge, Virginia.
 He received his BFA in dance and choreography from Virginia Commonwealth University in 2014 and moved to Champaign, Illinois, where he was an adjunct instructor, production manager, space coordinator, and accompanist at the University of Illinois Department of Dance as well as the director of dance arts for the Champaign Park District until 2016.
 He has since been accepted into the University of Illinois MFA Dance Program, where he is currently researching his own creative process in creating art work where tap dance is the central focus and how to integrate tap dance into the scope of contemporary art.

 Leah Wilks is a choreographer, teacher, and performer from Durham, North Carolina.
 She holds a BA in environmental studies from Vassar College, where she also danced as a member of the Vassar Repertory Dance Theater.
-While in Durham, Leah performed as a member of Renay Aumiller Dances, real.live.people.durham, and the Department of Improvised Dance and directed the multimedia dance company VECTOR with visual artist Jon Haas.
-She has taught at North Carolina State University, the Carolina Friends School, 9th St. Dance, the Living Arts Collective, the University of North Carolina–Greensboro, Elon University, and the American Dance Festival and spent any spare time she had, while in North Carolina, helping organize the Durham dance scene as a founding member of Durham Independent Dance Artists and the arts nonprofit Culture Mill.
-Currently, Leah is a second-year MFA candidate and teaching assistant in the Department of Dance at the University of Illinois at Urbana-Champaign, where she is pursuing her interests in composing soundscores; finding new physicality through duration, repetition, and inverting; and examining the intersection of queer theory and her classroom practices.
+While in Durham, Leah performed as a member of Renay Aumiller Dances, real.live.people, and the Department of Improvised Dance, and she directed the multimedia dance company VECTOR with visual artist Jon Haas.
+She has taught at North Carolina State University, the Carolina Friends School, 9th St. Dance, the Living Arts Collective, the University of North Carolina–Greensboro, Elon University, Purdue University, Montclair State University, and the American Dance Festival.
+She also dedicated much of her time in North Carolina to helping organize the Durham dance scene.
+Currently, Leah is a third-year MFA candidate and teaching assistant in the Department of Dance at the University of Illinois at Urbana-Champaign.
+She spends her time composing soundscores, using Black Sabbath and Nirvana to exorcise her movement demons, nerding out about teaching, and pondering what it might mean to be a Southern Gothic choreographer.